MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodian.md

 # New-MgSecurityCaseEdiscoveryCaseCustodian

 ## SYNOPSIS
-Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create new navigation property to custodians for security

 ## SYNTAX